paidinesh7/dineshpai.in/content/blog/Indian financial service in numbers.md

 **1. GDP and macro data**

 Let’s start with the GDP and go from there.
+India has grown from a GDP of Rs 5.3 lakh-crore in 1991 to Rs 273 lakh-crore in 2023.
+Between 2014 and 2023, GDP grew from Rs 113 lakh-crore to Rs 273 lakh-crore, an addition of Rs 159 lakh-crore.

-Something that sticks out immediately when we look at GDP data for the top 10 largest countries is the GDP per capita difference between India and other countries.
+But something that sticks out immediately when we look at GDP data for the top 10 largest countries is the GDP per capita difference between India and other countries.
 Even though India is the 5th largest country GDP-wise, the GDP per capita has a long way to go before it can be compared with other countries on the list.
 And while we map out all the other financial sectors, I think the context of our GDP per capita will be helpful.

 ![2Blog1](https://github.com/paidinesh7/dineshpai.in/assets/79692173/eb9181b9-2ed7-43f9-9f25-158666d3b134)